Skip to content

 Need to Get in Touch?

-Aliyya Swaby is a reporter in ProPublica’s South unit covering children, families and social inequality.
-Previously, she was a reporter at the Texas Tribune, where she covered public education and state politics starting in 2016.
-Her reporting in Texas exposed school officials criminalizing students for vaping, highlighted the state's role in remote learning failures and drew attention to mental health challenges among young children.
-Her series on the legacy of school segregation in Texas was a Livingston Award finalist.
-Swaby also won first place in the 2020 National Awards for Education Reporting for beat reporting that investigated the impact of the coronavirus on Texas public schools.
+I joined ProPublica’s South unit in 2021, after spending several years covering public education and state politics at The Texas Tribune.
+My reporting in Texas exposed school officials criminalizing students for vaping, highlighted the state’s role in remote learning failures and drew attention to mental health challenges among young children.
+My series on the legacy of school segregation in Texas was a Livingston Award finalist.
+I also won a prize in the 2020 National Awards for Education Reporting for beat reporting that investigated the impact of the coronavirus on Texas public schools.

 “Where Is There to Go?”
 He Needs Gender-Affirming Surgery, but His State Is Fighting to Deny Coverage.